Crystal Mountain Ski Resort is a ski area located in the state of Washington in USA. The resort is in the town of Enumclaw, WA.

 Crystal Mountain Ski Resort Location

 Crystal Mountain Ski Resort is located in the state of Washington, USA.
-This ski area is nearby the town of Enumclaw, WA.
+This ski area is nearest the town of Enumclaw, WA.

 Enumclaw, WA 98022 USA

 By Car: If you are driving, you would set your GPS to either the ski resort's name (Crystal Mountain Ski Resort), its coordinates of 46.92000, -121.52000 (latitude, longitude), or simply drive towards the town of Enumclaw, WA to get close.

 By Air: If you are coming in from across the country, then you may need to board an airplane to get here.

 A large airport has scheduled major airline service with millions of passengers per year.
 This type of airport always accepts international flights.
 Here are the closest large airport(s) to Crystal Mountain Ski Resort.

 |Vancouver International Airport||YVR||Vancouver, BC||175 mi|